Awshae/Perception-Metrics/README.md

 pandas==2.2.1
 ```

 > Note: `opencv-python-headless` is required for cloud deployment.
-Replace with `opencv-python` for local use if preferred.
+Replace with `opencv-python` for local use.

 ---